egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 4** </span><br/><br/>4.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 4** </span><br/><br/>4.
 Our own _Selves_<br/><br/> There is a change about to take place for the children of Israel.
 Their future is going to dramatically change after the Passover.
 The Passover is so significant that the nation of Israel had to rearrange and reset their calendar.
 God is saying it’s a new year.
 It’s a do-over.
 (Do you need a do-over?)
 God was teaching them to link even their measuring of time to his calling on their lives.
 The Passover happens in the spring.
 Isn’t it kind of amazing that that is also a symbol of new beginnings?
 Coincidence?

 &nbsp;